Spondylosis Exams and Tests

 It isn't always easy to identify spondylosis as the cause of spinal pain.
 Because it can develop as the result of aging, it comes on gradually and can have many related conditions—degenerative disc disease (DDD), for example.
-To figure out that you have spondylosis, your doctor will need to do some exams and tests.
+To determine spondylosis, your doctor must perform do some spondylosis exams and tests.

 First of all, your doctor will ask about your current symptoms and remedies you've already tried.

 - What have you done for your pain?